HybridDog/treecapitator/README.md

 * mgv7 jungletree
 * use range_up and range_down for other trees too for greater precision in neighbour detection
 * improve moretrees support (see issue #2)
-* moretrees acacia, jungle, cedar, date palm
+* moretrees acacia
+* more precise neighbour detection for moretrees (cedar), fix moretree jungletree ignoring default jungletrees' leaves